Welcome to the “Crystal structure” online learning resources

 The main focus of our work is - of course - on GaN, which often has a hexagonal crystal structure known scientifically as wurtzite, but which can also be grown in a cubic structure called zincblende, which has completely different properties.
 However, far more crystal structures exist in nature.
 Most metals and many other minerals have a body-centred cubic (bcc), face-centred cubic (fcc), or hexagonal close packed (hcp) structure.

 Here we provide an introduction to crystal structures, including paper models to cut out and make.
 We will inform you about properties of common crystal structures, which you often find in nature.
 It examine mainly the cubic crystal structures, as well as the close packed structures – face centred cubic/ cubic closed packed and hexagonal closed packed structures.
 Please note that there exist far more crystal structures in nature, than presented here.
-You can use these resources freely for any activities. if you have any questions or feedback or of this resource.
+You can use these resources freely for any activities.
+Contact us if you have any questions or feedback or request the teacher pack of this resource.

 Use our guides to make your own 3D paper models of different crystals, and explore their nature!